Mouth: Vertebrates

 The mouths of reptiles are largely similar to those of mammals.
 The crocodilians are the only reptiles to have teeth anchored in sockets in their jaws.
 They are able to replace each of their approximately 80 teeth up to 50 times during their lives.
-Most reptiles are either carnivorous or insectivorous but turtles are herbivorous.
+Most reptiles are either carnivorous or insectivorous, but turtles are often herbivorous.
 Lacking teeth that are suitable for efficiently chewing of their food, turtles often have gastroliths in their stomach to further grind the plant material.
 Snakes have a very flexible lower jaw, the two halves of which are not rigidly attached, and numerous other joints in their skull.
 These modifications allow them to open their mouths wide enough to swallow their prey whole, even if it is wider than they are.

 Birds do not have teeth, relying instead on other means of gripping and macerating their food.
 Their beaks have a range of sizes and shapes according to their diet and are composed of elongated mandibles.
 The upper mandible may have a nasofrontal hinge allowing the beak to open wider than would otherwise be possible.
 The exterior surface of beaks is composed of a thin, horny sheath of keratin.
 Nectar feeders such as hummingbirds have specially adapted brushy tongues for sucking up nectar from flowers.

-In mammals the buccal cavity is typically roofed by the hard and soft palates, floored by the tongue and surrounded by the cheeks, salivary glands, and upper and lower teeth.
+In mammals, the buccal cavity is typically roofed by the hard and soft palates, floored by the tongue and surrounded by the cheeks, salivary glands, and upper and lower teeth.
 The upper teeth are embedded in the upper jaw and the lower teeth in the lower jaw, which articulates with the temporal bones of the skull.
 The lips are soft and fleshy folds which shape the entrance into the mouth.
 The buccal cavity empties through the pharynx into the oesophagus.